Unlock Redevelopment Gold at 2451 Brickell Ave

 Entry vs. Exit Valuation

 No timeline promised.
-Miami waterfront land historically tracks or exceeds inflation.
 When the building eventually sells—whether in 2 years or 10—you capture the spread between what you paid and the pro-rata land value.
 More investor-aligned owners accelerates the path to the 80% vote threshold.

 Implied Valuation Explorer